 Good methods means good data is the motto of the MISO Survey.
 The MISO Survey provides the methodological expertise so you can focus on crafting a survey that fits your needs.
 MISO makes sure the data represents what it purports to represent.
-MISO maximizes the quality of the data by two primary means: 1) insuring that every item in the survey is understood by respondents as intended and 2) making sure those who respond to the survey representative of the populations from which they are drawn.
+MISO maximizes the quality of the data by two primary means: 1) ensuring that every item in the survey is understood by respondents as intended and 2) making sure those who respond to the survey are representative of the populations from which they are drawn.

-The MISO Survey insures that survey items are properly understood by respondents by rigorously testing every item in the survey.
+The MISO Survey ensures that survey items are properly understood by respondents by rigorously testing every item in the survey.
 Since the inception of the MISO Survey in 2005, MISO has employed cognitive interviewing of its survey items.
 Cognitive interviewing is a crucial step towards insuring the validity of survey items, but it is also a step frequently skipped by survey designers because it is resource intensive.
 MISO has never skipped this step.
 Before a new item is introduced to the MISO Survey that item is tested with faculty, students, and staff at multiple higher education institutions.
-In addition, long standing items in the MISO Survey are put through the cognitive interviewing process every five to six years to insure the meaning of the items is still understood properly.
+In addition, long standing items in the MISO Survey are put through the cognitive interviewing process every five to six years to ensure the meaning of the items is still understood properly.